d-rideout/MeleeWizard/doc/HouseRules.md

 To engage in HTH combat, the attacking figure moves as with any other attack move: up to 1/2 MA if disengaged or shift 0-1 hexes if engaged.
 During the action phase, it moves a *further* hex, on to the target figure, and rolls the outcome as described in the rules.

 There are two obvious further variants: We could allow *both* **HTH-as-move** and **HTH-as-action**, or neither.
 I tended to play with the latter in my youth, since the rules were confusing.
-But maybe the former is best option??
+But maybe the former is the best option??
 <!--, e.g. because it better handles entering from a front hex.-->

 ---